mmarfinetz/BlogWriter/README.md

 A tool for generating blog posts using either:
 1. A fine-tuned GPT-2 model customized to your writing style
-2. The Anthropic Claude API
+2. The Anthropic or OPENAI API

 ## Setup